Jean-Francois-C/Webshell-upload-techniques/README.md

 ##### Example 3 - JBoss Administration JMX console
 Notes:
-- JBoss Application Server (or JBoss AS) is a free software/open-source Java EE-based application server.
-- Because it is Java-based, the JBoss application server operates cross-platform: usable on any operating system that supports Java.
 - JBOSS default installation is not secure at all, there are few administrative interfaces that can be accessed without any authentication or withe the default credentials admin:admin:
   > jmx-console,